DimmaDont/all-slain/README.md

 ## Requirements
 * If the log file is not specified, RSI Launcher `2.2.0`+ is required to automatically find it.

+## Developers
+If you are using this project as part of another project, see [DEVELOPERS.md](DEVELOPERS.md).

 ## Usage
 1. Start the game, and wait until the EasyAntiCheat splash screen closes and the main game window has appeared.
 2. Run the program.